Spot the Difference

 it often serves to illustrate, the state of your emotion.

 Oh Spot, the complex levels of behavior you display,

 connote a fairly well developed cognitive array,

 and though you are not sentient, Spot, and do not comprehend,

 I nonetheless consider you, a true, and valued, friend.

-Spot, Data's cat, first appeared in TNG: "Data's Day" (fourth season) as a long-haired Somali cat.
-Spot was male (although we would need to observe very closely) and was referred to as "he".
-The Somali cat could be seen as Spot one more time in "In Theory".
+Spot, Data's cat, first appears in TNG: "Data's Day" (fourth season) as a long-haired Somali cat.
+Spot is male (although we would need to observe very closely) and is referred to as "he".
+The Somali cat can be seen as Spot one more time in "In Theory".

-Spot remained a shorthair cat in the two movies "Star Trek Generations" and "Star Trek Nemesis".
+Spot remains a shorthair cat in the two movies "Star Trek Generations" and "Star Trek Nemesis".

-So what happened to Spot?
-Rather than making up weird theories we should simply assume that at some time Spot 1 was killed in an accident and Data replaced him with Spot 2.
+So what happens to the first Spot?
+Rather than making up weird theories we should simply assume that at some time during TNG the male Spot 1 was killed in an accident and Data replaced him with the female Spot 2.